About the Global Press Style Guide

 Each entry is crafted with the specific intention of promoting dignity and precision in the practice of international journalism.

 Dignity: People must be treated with dignity, wherever they live and whatever their circumstances.
 This guide provides concrete suggestions to achieve this goal and to do so in a manner that strengthens the bedrock of quality journalism.

-This style guide notes words that should not be used, with an emphasis on barring those words and terms that distill a person to something that has happened to that person (for example, victim or survivor.)
+This style guide includes rules regarding labels that should not be used, with an emphasis on barring those words and terms that distill a person’s humanity to something that has happened to them (for example, the terms victim and survivor).
 It also bars words that require readers to make assumptions about what those words might mean (such as terrorist or rebel).
 Even though this guide bars the use of specific words or terms, these words or terms may be used by sources in quotations.

 It’s not possible to write a style rule for every scenario in which a person might legitimately be given a label.
 Indeed, it is sometimes most economical or clearest to simply refer to voters, migrants, benefit recipients or other groups by using labels.
 But in most cases, careful writing can be utilized to refer to people as people and not as a distillation of their circumstances.

-Precision: This guide insists that precise language be used to describe all people and places to ensure equitable, unbiased global coverage.
+Precision: To ensure equitable, unbiased global coverage, this guide demands that precise language be used to describe all people and places.
 As such, this guide bans some commonly used words and phrases, including “ethnic” and “Global South,” in favor of terms that provide accuracy in context.
 Clarity for readers and dignity for sources are prioritized when journalists use precise words and phrases.
-This clarity allows readers to understand complex, global realities.
+This clarity allows readers to understand complex global realities.

-Global Press assumes that all journalists are committed to using words correctly and that they make efforts to be precise and accurate in every instance.
+Global Press assumes that all journalists are committed to using words correctly and that they are making efforts to be precise and accurate in every instance.